-Example 11: Ethnic monitoring in the prison service
+Example 11: Ethnic monitoring in a housing department

-The following examples show how monitoring data (whether formal or informal) can help to identify differences in the way prisoners from different ethnic groups are treated, as well as the possible causes of these differences, and what can be done about them.
+The following examples show how you can use monitoring data (formal or informal) to see whether homeless applicants for housing from different ethnic groups are treated differently.
+The data can also help establish possible reasons for these differences, and what can be done about them.